AnasHashem/Item-Catalog-Udacity/README.md

 ## Project Description
-* This is a backend website built with flask to display sports item, public users can just view the available items, while registered users can also make changes on their own items.
+* This is a backend website built with Flask to display sports item, public users can just view the available items, while registered users can also make changes on their own items.
 * database_setup.py is the configuration of the database, it uses sqlite.
 * seeder.py populated the database with dummy items.